sghpjuikit/player/README.md

 - tooltips: Everywhere.
 And big too.
 Explain all kinds of functionalities, so read to your heart's content.
 There are also info buttons opening information popups.
 - units: No more '5000 of what questions', everything that needs a unit has a unit, e.g. filesize (kB,MB,...), time duration, bitrate, etc. Multiple units are supported when possible, e.g., using 2000ms or 2s has the same effect.
 This is all supported in application settings or in table filter queries.
 - validation: Designed to eliminate input errors by preventing user to input incorrect data.
 Warning icons signal incorrect input.
 Really helps with writing regular exressions.
-- defaults: every settings has a default value you can revert to easily
+- defaults: Every settings has a default value you can revert to easily.
+- shortcuts: Quick & easy control over the application anytime.
+- smart ui: Notifications that can be closed when they get in the way or keep being open when mouse hovers over.
+Throw notifications manually or put whole widgets in it.
+Tables or docked window that monitor user activity.
+Clickless ui reacting on mouse hover rather than click

 ### More

 - configurable playcount incrementing strategy: at specified minimal time or percent of song playback
 - cover downloading on drag&drop
 - animations & effects
+- crisp images in any size, be it 100x100px thumbnail or mammoth image displayed on your new big display.
+Images load quickly and dont cause any lag (not even the big ones), images around 5000px are handled just fine (just dont look at memory).

+Platforms:
+- Windows
+- Linux (not fully tested, no support for global shortcuts)
+- Mac (untested).
+-
 ## Screenshots

 ![ScreenShot](/extra/screenshot1.png)